 What does the Law of God require of us?

-Jesus Christ teaches this in a summary in Matthew 22: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
-This is the great and first commandment.
-And a second is like it, You shall love your neighbor as yourself.
-On these two commandments depend all the law and the prophets."
+Christ teaches us this in a summary in Matthew 22: You shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
+This is the first and greatest commandment.
+And the second is like it: You shall love your neighbor as yourself.
+On these two commandments depend the law and the prophets.

 Can you keep all this perfectly?

-No, for I am prone by nature to hate God and my neighbor.
+No, for by nature I am prone to hate God and my neighbor.

-By no means, but he will punish them in time and eternity, as he has declared: "Cursed is everyone who does not abide by all things written in the book of the Law, and do them."
+By no means, but will punish them temporally and eternally, as he has said: Cursed be everyone who does not abide by all things written in the book of the Law and do them.

 Can we make this payment ourselves?

-One who is a true and righteous man and at the same time true God.
+One who is a true and righteous man, and at the same time true God.

-Who is this mediator who is at the same time true God and a true, righteous man?
+Who is this mediator, who is at the same time true God and a true, righteous man?

 Our Lord Jesus Christ, as the articles of the Christian faith teach us in a summary.

-What, then, are the articles of the faith?
+Then recite the articles of the faith.

-And in Jesus Christ, his only begotten Son, our Lord; who was conceived by the Holy Spirit, born of the virgin Mary; suffered under Pontius Pilate, was crucified, dead, and buried; he descended into hell; the third day he rose again from the dead; he ascended into heaven, and sits at the right hand of God, his Almighty Father; from there he shall come to judge the living and the dead.
+I believe in God the Father Almighty, Maker of heaven and earth.
+And in Jesus Christ, his only-begotten Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, dead, and buried; he descended into hell; the third day he rose again from the dead; he ascended into heaven, and sits at the right hand of God, his Almighty Father; from thence he shall come to judge the living and the dead.
+I believe in the Holy Spirit; one holy, catholic Christian Church, the communion of saints; the forgiveness of sins; the resurrection of the body, and an everlasting life, Amen.

-What do you believe when you say: "I believe in God the Father Almighty, Creator of heaven and earth"?
+What do you believe when you say: I believe in God the Father Almighty, Maker of heaven and earth?

 Because he saves us from our sins.